Glenn Highway and Muldoon Road Interchange Improvements

 JANUARY 2015 UPDATE

 Join us at the 2015 Anchorage Transportation Fair on Wednesday, February 4, 2015 from 4 p.m. to 8 p.m. at the Alaska Airlines Center on UAA campus.
 Learn more about this project and many others.
 This event is a "super open house" providing attendees a one-stop showcase of transportation projects, planning efforts, or existing plans concerning all modes of transportation within the Municipality of Anchorage.
 To learn more about the fair, click here.

 Project Fact Sheet

 Click here to view the project schedule.
-Stay tuned for information on the next public meeting (Winter 2015).
+Stay tuned for information on the next public meeting (Spring 2015).

 Oregon is constructing its first Diverging Diamond Interchange.
 Check out this animation to see how vehicles and bikes/pedestrians move through the interchange.